tykling/certgrinder/docs/introduction.rst

 Terminology
 ===========
 The central host with the LetsEncrypt signing stack is called the "Certgrinder server".
 The individual servers (the ones that need the certificates) are called "Certgrinder clients".
-These match the two Python packages ``certgrinder_server`` and ``certgrinder_client``, respectively.
+These match the two Python packages ``certgrinderd`` and ``certgrinder``, respectively.